← Back to research

 Executive Summary

 Stripe Minions is the most detailed public case study of enterprise in-house coding agents.
-The system produces over 1,000 merged pull requests per week — with humans reviewing the code but writing none of it.
-Built on a fork of Block's open-source Goose agent, Minions integrate deeply with Stripe's existing developer infrastructure through a central MCP server called "Toolshed" with 400+ internal tools.
+As of February 2026, the system produces over 1,300 merged pull requests per week (up from 1,000+ at first disclosure) — with humans reviewing the code but writing none of it.
+Built on a fork of Block's open-source Goose agent, Minions integrate deeply with Stripe's existing developer infrastructure through a central MCP server called "Toolshed" with nearly 500 internal tools.
+Per InfoQ, the code Minions touch supports more than $1 trillion in annual payment volume.

 AttributeValue